tapfortap/Documentation/AndroidAPIReference.md

 ---

-#### public static Banner createAndShow(Context context, BannerListener bannerAdListener)
+#### public static Banner createAndShow(Context context, BannerListener bannerListener)

 Creates a new Banner and begins downloading and showing ads.

 **Parameters**

   - _context_ - An Android context
-  - _bannerAdListener_ - A listener
+  - _bannerListener_ - A listener

 **Return Value**

   - _Banner_ - a new instance of a Banner

-#### public void setBannerListener(BannerListener bannerAdListener)
+#### public void setBannerListener(BannerListener bannerListener)

 Sets a listener on the Banners.
 This should only be used if the Banner is decalared in a layout it is retrieved using Android's `findViewBytId(int id)` method.
-Otherwise use the factory methods [createAndShow(context, bannerAdListener)](public-static-Banner-createAndShowContext-context-BannerListener-bannerAdListener)
+Otherwise use the factory methods [createAndShow(context, bannerListener)](public-static-Banner-createAndShowContext-context-BannerListener-bannerListener)

 **Parameters**

-  - _bannerAdListener_ - An listener
+  - _bannerListener_ - An listener

 ---